 This is a personal journey through my childhood by revisiting every house I lived in with my parents.
 I draw on appropriated imagery from Google Street View because the first three houses are more than 5,000km from where I currently live and even the closest are still 500km away.

 The texts contain some of my strongest memories at each house.
-These are unique to me, but I’m guessing that every one of us has a similar mental catalogue of places and associated memories.
+These are unique to me, but every one of us will have a similar mental catalogue of places and associated memories.
+And all of these are increasingly recalled through images that may or may not be ours, and may or may not be real.